It's hard to escape the climate change narrative in our everyday lives.

 We hear, see and read about rising temperatures, rising sea levels and in Hawke's Bay, more droughts predicted.

 Right now, there is public pressure on the Hawke's Bay Regional Council to do more to address climate change.
-To be more specific, climate change mitigation or reducing our carbon footprint.
+To be more specific, climate change mitigation or reduce our carbon footprint.

-Funnily enough, a large part of the regional council's role has always been in the climate change space, but in adaptation.
+Funnily enough a large part of the regional council's role has always been in the climate change space, but in adaption.
 That is, flood protection, erosion control and water security.

-My question to the ratepayer is, are you seeing good returns for your investment?
+My question to the ratepayer is, are you seeing good return for your investment?